Baylor rocked by wave after wave of ugly allegations

 And it wasn't just victims suing the school.
 Two of Baylor's former in-house investigators have sued or filed complaints with federal officials alleging Baylor mishandled assault investigations and retaliated against them for doing their jobs.
 Even Briles sued, alleging Baylor regents and officials had libeled and defamed him in comments to investigators and the media.

-Briles this week dropped that case, but it was a similar lawsuit by Collin Shillinglaw, one of Briles' top assistants, that finally prompted Baylor regents to reveal some of the details uncovered by the school's 2016 investigation that was led by the Philadelphia law firm Pepper Hamilton.
+Briles this week dropped that case, but it was a similar lawsuit by Collin Shillinglaw, one of Briles' top assistants, that finally prompted Baylor regents to reveal some of the details uncovered by the school's 2016 investigation led by the Philadelphia law firm Pepper Hamilton.

 In a 52-page narrative response to Shillinglaw's lawsuit, the regents said Pepper Hamilton determined Briles ignored sexual assaults by players, failed to alert university officials or discipline athletes and allowed them to continue playing.
 It suggested Shillinglaw was helping shield athletes from punishment, too.